MaximeCaty/LibBSC-for-.NET/README.md

 Use **DecompressOmp** to decompress a stream of BSC data
 - @param inputStream                        - the compressed input data
 - @param outputStream                       - the output decompressed data result
-- @param numThreads                         - the number of threads to use if the file is multy-blocks
+- @param numThreads                         - the number of threads to use if the file is multy-blocks, 0 for auto detect
 - @return 0 if succed, nagative value for error code